Last updated on January 12th, 2021 at 10:54 am

 You can still use your Help to Buy ISA.
 Although these have not been available to new savers since November 2019, if you are an existing saver, you can still claim your 25% bonus on the purchase of your first home as long as it is by 1st December 2030.
 If you have a Lifetime ISA (LISA), which attracts a 25% bonus each year on savings in that year of up to £4,000, you can use it, along with your partner’s LISA (they will need to be a first-time buyer too or will have to pay a 20% withdrawal charge) to buy your first home up to the value of £450,000.
 You will need to use a conveyancer or a solicitor when using a LISA to buy your home.

 Graysons’ friendly and knowledgeable property lawyers have been helping people to buy their first homes for many years.
 We take care of identity checks; deal with searches; raise pre-contract enquiries; deal with mortgage lenders; handle the exchange of contracts and completion and register the property on your behalf.
 Don’t forget that first-time buyers don’t pay stamp duty land tax on their first home valued at up to £300,000, and then only pay 5% on anything between £300,000 and £500,000.
-However, if your property exceeds that, and stamp duty is paid on properties valued up to £500,000 as long as completion takes place before 31st March 2021 – unless this is extended.
+During the stamp duty holiday, no stamp duty is paid on properties valued up to £500,000 as long as completion takes place before 31st March 2021 – unless this is extended.

 So, once our experts have crossed the i’s and dotted the t’s, you can concentrate on exciting things, like furnishings – and enjoying your new home.

 Get a competitive quote free of charge and get more first-time buyer information on our website.
 Or contact our team to make an appointment, which will be held safely and remotely by telephone, email or video call at present.
-We are taking steps to reopen our offices to clients on a strict appointment basis at some point in July, consistent with the most recent government guidance.
 Further information can be found on our website.